Alyssum is a great flower. It’s hardy, easy to grow and makes for a beautiful ground cover. So no surprise it’s so popular.

 Lettuce: Alyssum attracts beneficial insects that keep pests away from lettuce.

-Carrots: They don’t compete for nutrients and the alyssum helps deter carrot flies.
+Carrots: They don’t compete for nutrients and the alyssum helps keep away carrot flies.

 Tips for Successful Companion Planting

-Know Your Soil: Test your soil to understand its nutrient profile.
-This helps in choosing the right plants that can share the space harmoniously.
+Know Your Soil: Test your soil to understand the nutrients it contains and what it’s missing.
+This will help you to choose the right plants that can share the space and get along without competing too much.

 Final Thoughts